-Actuarial Assumptions: The total pension liabilities at the June 30, 2022 measurement date for each risk pool was determined using the following actuarial assumptions:
+Actuarial Assumptions: The total pension liabilities at the June 30, 2023 measurement date for each risk pool was determined using the following actuarial assumptions:

-Valuation date June 30, 2021 Measurement date June 30, 2022 Entry-Age Normal Cost Method Actuarial cost method Level percent of payroll Amortization method Market value Asset valuation method Actuarial assumptions: Discount rate 6.90% Inflation 2.30% Payroll growth 2.80% Projected salary increases 0.20% to 7.64% Miscellaneous and 0.77% to 15.49% Safety, depending on entry age and service Investment rate of return 6.90% Mortality 1 Derived using CalPERS membership data for all funds
+Valuation date

+Measurement date

+Actuarial cost method

+Amortization method

+Asset valuation method

+Valuation date

+Entry-Age Normal Cost Method

+Level percent of payroll

+Fair value

+Actuarial assumptions:

+Discount rate 6.90%

+Inflation 2.30%

+Salary increases

+Mortality Derived using CalPERS membership data for all funds

-Discount Rate: The discount rate used to measure the total pension liability for PERF C was 6.90%, which declined from 7.15% used at the June 30, 2021 measurement date.
+Discount Rate: The discount rate used to measure the total pension liability for PERF C was 6.90%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.